bmorrisondev/2020-06-1-hello-world-discord-bot/README.md

 This repository is part of a series on my website [https://brianmorrison.me](brianmorrison.me).

-You can find the cooresponding article here:
+You can find the corresponding article here: